Skip to content Skip to sidebar Skip to footer

-Although Budva is one of the most popular tourist destinations in Montenegro, its versatile offer includes many free things and fun places to enjoy and explore.
+Budva is one of the most popular tourist destinations in Montenegro, whoes versatile offer includes many free things and fun places to enjoy and explore.
 Known among tourists as the Miami of Montenegro, Budva’s coast has attracted many visitors due to its incredible beaches, the historical allure of the old town, and outstanding nightlife that rivals some of the world’s most famous destinations.

 Although, like any touristy town, Budva has some attractions for which you need to break the bank, such as a visit to Sveti Stefan or entrance to some museums and historical attractions, there are still plenty of attractions that are free of charge.
+Your day can be filled with fun and outdoorsy activities regardless of your personal preferences.

 Budva City Walls